 A production pipeline is a purpose-built pipeline that includes a series of orchestrated steps to deploy source code for production use.
 The steps include first building, packaging, testing, validating, and deploying into all staging environments.
 Therefore a production pipeline can only be added once a set of production and staging environments is created.

-Refer to the document Configuring a Production Pipeline for more details.
+See Configuring a Production Pipeline for more details.

 A non-production pipeline mainly serves to run code quality scans or to deploy source code to a development environment.

-Refer to the document Configuring a Non-Production Pipeline for more details.
+See Configuring a Non-Production Pipeline for more details.

 In addition to production and non-production, pipelines can be differentiated by the type of code they deploy.